 Steve focuses his practice on business and product liability litigation, including defending automotive and medical device clients in personal injury litigation, as well as counseling clients on antitrust and consumer protection issues.
-He brings extensive experience handling complex litigation and as trial counsel.
-Before joining Shook, Steve was a senior attorney with the Federal Trade Commission (FTC), where he played a leading role in federal antitrust investigations and litigation in the health care and life science industries.
+He brings extensive experience handling complex litigation and government investigations, and as trial counsel.
+Before joining Shook, Steve was a senior attorney with the Federal Trade Commission (FTC) Bureau of Competition, where he played a leading role in federal antitrust investigations and litigation in the health care and life science industries.
 While at FTC, he also served in its Office of General Counsel where he had the opportunity to work on various consumer protection, competition and administrative law matters, including the analysis and implementation of privacy enforcement policy.
-As a result of his work, Steve received the prestigious Janet D. Steiger award on two occasions for his contributions to government enforcement actions and litigation.
+As a result of his work at FTC, Steve received the prestigious Janet D. Steiger award on two occasions for his contributions to government enforcement actions and litigation.

 Besides his enforcement work at the FTC, Steve's antitrust experience includes serving on an interagency team that reviewed health care joint ventures participating in the U.S. Department of Health and Human Services’ Accountable Care Organization program for their competitive impact.
 He also analyzed settlement agreements entered into between pharmaceutical companies in Hatch-Waxman litigation matters for antitrust compliance.

 Steve's record of public service also includes serving as a Special Assistant U.S. Attorney for the District of Columbia, managing a caseload of more than 100 criminal cases.

 FTC v.
 Shire ViroPharma, Inc.: Core member of the team that brought the first FTC suit against a pharmaceutical company for allegedly abusing the FDA citizen petition process through sham petitioning.